 The most common floor plans for retail spaces include:

 If you’re not sure which path is right for you, look back at your camera footage and observe how the typical customer behaves.
 Where do they go when they enter the store?
 Which direction do they move?
 Which displays make them stop and look?
-Answering a list of similar questions will help inform you of which retail space design works best for your audience.
+Answering a list of similar questions will help inform you of which retail space design works best for your audience and customer experience.

 No matter which layout you choose, incorporate plenty of points of interest, or “speed bumps,” throughout your store.
 These are where you place eye-catching displays, manager’s specials and seasonal advertisements.
 A few speed bumps encourage customers to stop and look around, rather than quickly walking through the store and leaving without making a purchase.